xbeat/Machine-Learning/README.md

 Levels of measurement, also known as scales of measurement, are fundamental concepts in statistics and machine learning.
 They categorize data based on the properties and constraints of the measurements.
 Understanding these levels is crucial for selecting appropriate statistical methods and machine learning algorithms.
 In this presentation, we'll explore the four main levels of measurement: nominal, ordinal, interval, and ratio, along with their applications in Python-based machine learning.

+## Transforming Industries with 12 Types of RAG

+Basic Naive RAG Implementation

+A fundamental implementation of Retrieval-Augmented Generation using vector embeddings and cosine similarity for document retrieval.
+This approach demonstrates the core concepts of document chunking, embedding generation, and similarity-based retrieval in Python.

 ## LSTM Networks for Time Series Forecasting

 LSTM Architecture Fundamentals